fatoyinbovictory/bucodel-sis/README.md

 ## Acknowledgments

 We would like to thank our project supervisor, Dr. Maitanmi, for his guidance and support throughout the development of this project.
-We would also like to thank our fellow classmates for their feedback and suggestions.
+We would also like to thank our fellow coursemates for their feedback and suggestions.